 As a result, the vast majority of savers are better served by the default fund than by making their own investment decisions.

-With fund sizes for auto enrolled savers still very small, it’s perhaps unsurprising that they aren’t paying too much attention to how their money is invested.
+With fund sizes for auto enrolled savers still very small, it’s perhaps unsurprising that members aren’t paying too much attention to how their money is invested.

 The message is clear – auto enrolled savers don’t want to be burdened with investment choice and we don’t think offering investment choice in this market is the right approach.